PrinzMonty/You-Dont-Know-JS/get-started/ch1.md

 // show the UI spinner while we get the data startSpinner();

-pr
-.then(renderRecords)   // render if successful
+pr.then(renderRecords) // render if successful
-.catch(showError)      // show an error if not .finally(hideSpinner)  // always hide the spinner
+    .catch(showError) // show an error if not .finally(hideSpinner); // always hide the spinner
 ```

 This code uses an ES2019 feature, the `finally(..)` method on the promise prototype.
 If this code were used in a pre-ES2019 environment, the `finally(..)` method would not exist, and an error would occur.